showermat/squashserve/README.md

 With no verbosity arguments, Wikidump will just display a continuously updating count of the number of items in its queue, which can be misleading because the program eliminates duplicates on removal rather than insertion.
 I like the output with a verbosity level of 2; you can increase this further to get debugging output.  *Please* ask the program to sleep between retrievals (`-s` option) to reduce server load if you aren't dumping your own installation.

-### Wikipedia dump
+### Wikimedia dump

-As mentioned above, the `wikipedia.py` script does much the same thing as Wikidump, but it's tailored to Wikipedia and won't take years to finish mirroring.
+As mentioned above, the `wikimedia.py` script does much the same thing as Wikidump, but it's designed to use the new REST API on new Mediawiki sites and works much more quickly.
+I've tried it out successfully with Wikipedia and Wiktionary, and it should work for other Wikimedia installations as well, if you just add the right information to the `sites` dictionary at the beginning of the file.
+I don't know how widely the new API will be adopted by other sites on Mediawiki, especially ones that don't want to be bulk-downloaded, but it may supplant Wikidump at some point in the future.

 ### Linkcheck

-Mirroring a website rarely goes perfectly, so along with Wikidump I've provided a small script that will check for missing links in an HTML tree.
+Mirroring a website rarely goes perfectly, so along with Wikidump I've provided a small script called `linkcheck.py` that will check for missing links in an HTML tree.
 Just provide the root of the tree as the first argument, and it will recursively check links to make sure that the `href` of every `a` element is reachable (only if it is a local link) and otherwise print out the file with the bad link and the link destination.
 It also checks that all `img`s with a local `src` attribute are reachable.
 Of course, it's far from perfect -- it doesn't (yet) verify links included through the `link` tag or local `script`s, and it will never be able to process, for example, links programmatically generated in JavaScript.
 Still, for checking the output of Wikidump, at least, it can be useful.

 ## Credits